If you answered "yes" to five or more of these questions, there is a good chance

 order for you to be able to make an informed decision?
 A genuine spell caster will

 explain things in a candid way without seeming angry and defensive.
-Now, don’t get
+Now, don’t

-seems a bit curt or short.
+email that seems a bit curt or short.

 Pay attention to the types of spells offered on the site.
 Do they offer you the